 - Detailed instructions: We give you detailed instructions on how to deregister from Germany, or we do everything for you if you choose one of our service plans.

 - Receive translated forms: When you’ve filled out your form, we translate it for you and send you the translated form with your input via email in split seconds.

-- Finish your deregistration: If you choose a managed package, we do everything for you.
+- Finish your deregistration: We do everything for you if you choose a managed package.
 Otherwise, follow our instructions.

-- Recevice your deregistration confirmation: Receivce your deregistration confirmation from the citizen’s office.
+- Receive your deregistration confirmation: Receivce your deregistration confirmation from the citizen’s office.